Peterfrontenddev1/JavaScript-basics/README.md

 So why do we need variables?
 Variables are necessary to do anything interesting in programming.
 If values couldn't change, then you couldn't do anything dynamic, like personalize a greeting message or change an image displayed in an image gallery.

 Comments
+Comments are snippets of text that can be added along with code.
+The browser ignores text marked as comments.
+You can write comments in JavaScript just as you can in CSS:

+/*
+Everything in between is a comment.
+*/
+Copy to Clipboard
+If your comment contains no line breaks, it's an option to put it behind two slashes like this:

+// This is a comment